CWRU-ECSE-395-Junior-Engineering-Design/lab-notebook-LukeDischiave/README.md

 ECSE 395 Lab Notebook
 Lab #1

-Purpose: To set up github classroom for the remaining semester and learn github/markdown basics
+Purpose: To set up github classroom for the remaining semester and learn github/markdown basics.
+To learn how to progam ESP32 microcontroller

 Numbered list of steps I did to complete:
 1.)
 Used github desktop to clone lab-notebook-LukeDischiave to my github